1111 W.EI Camino Real

-Here’s are resources for many hard to recycle items.
+Every day can be Earth Day.
+Here are some useful resources where you can get information for many hard to recycle Legos, plastic bags, DVD and many other hard to recycle materials.
 Email us to let us know your tips too.
-It is fun and easy to Go Green.
+You’ll soon realize that it is fun and easy to Go Green.

 Ink Jet and Laser Printer Cartridges

 CDs and DVDs

 Donate packaging materials to your local shipping company, like the following.
 Call first to see what they accept locally:

 - Pak Mail (Packing peanuts, bubble wrap, wooden pallets and loose fill)